nealcaren/jupyter-book/_build/counting/sentiment.md

   title: 'Part of speech tagging'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-### Sentiment Analysis

 A traditional method of analyzing texts is to compute the proportion of the words have positive connotations, negative connotations or are neutral.
 This method is commonly referred to as sentiment analysis.
 The typical approach to sentiment analysis is to see how many words in a text are also in a predefined list of words associated with a sentiment.
 So "I am having a bad day." might score a "1" on a negative sentiment scale for the presence of "bad" or a .17 because one of six of the words is negative.
 Some sentiment systems rank words on a scale, so that "terrific" might be a 5 while "fine" scores a 1.

 Some systems go beyond positive and negative.
 The proprietary LIWC program, for example, extends this to measure dozens of other word attributes, such as "tone", "analytic thinking", and "clout".
 More generally, these methods can be used whenever you have a list of words, and you want to count their occurrences in a set of texts.
+They are commonly referred to as "dictionary methods."

 This lesson introduces two different dictionaries that are available in Python, AFINN, and Vader.
-It concludes by showing how to analyze a text corpus for occurrences on  an arbitrary word list.
+It concludes by showing how to analyze a text corpus for occurrences on any arbitrary word list.

 This lesson assumes your computer has an Anaconda Python 3.7 distribution installed.